 Marilyn Manson's 2007 album Eat Me, Drink Me was written when the bandleader Marilyn Manson was going through a period of severe depression.
 In an odd twist, however, Eat Me, Drink Me is actually lighter and more mainstream than the band's usual output.
 The album expresses the themes of his depression largely brought on from his divorce and the latter half of the album shifting towards a more romantic side, written towards his girlfriend, who then left him, resulting in yet another period of depression and the 2009 album The High End of Low.

 To be honest, though, much like his mentor, Trent Reznor, all of Manson's work has been one really long breakdown.
 It could be traced back to when he witnessed his grandfather in his basement (you do not want to know), was molested by a neighbor kid who was three years older than him, his dog was murdered by the kid and he was deathly afraid of the end of the world and Hell due to his Christian school.
-Portrait Of An American Family already shows his disgust with society and his drug problems.
+Portrait of an American Family already shows his disgust with society and his drug problems.
 Smells Like Children was forced on him by the producers, and it shows.
 Antichrist Superstar was one part his life, one part Twiggy's life, one part drugs (they co-wrote almost all of it, and were either high or days without sleep while writing it, on purpose).
 Mechanical Animals was him trying to break away from Trent's influence, and was influenced by him getting less addicted to drugs and beginning to feel emotions for the first time in about a decade and trying to cope with it.
-Holy Wood was written a little bit after Columbine, which really affected him emotionally, and caused a split between him and his closest friend, bandmate and occasional sexual partner, Twiggy Ramirez that caused Twiggy to leave until 2008 or 2009.
-The Golden Age of Grotesque was written after Manson had finished his magnum opus (the last three albums) and lost his best friend, so he was searching for something new.
+Holy Wood (In the Shadow of the Valley of Death) was written a little bit after Columbine, which really affected him emotionally, and caused a split between him and his closest friend, bandmate and occasional sexual partner, Twiggy Ramirez that caused Twiggy to leave until 2008 or 2009.
+The Golden Age of Grotesque was written after Manson had finished his last three albums and lost his best friend, so he was searching for something new.
 Eat Me, Drink Me was not only the aforementioned problems, but also, his dream of a film about Lewis Carroll, one of his idols, starring, written and directed by him, had just been shut down.
 The High End of Low is one part him falling apart once more, but it is also him healing.
 The last track, 15, was written on his birthday and was recovering from his depression that spawned Into The Fire (written that Christmas).
 Also, he had just gotten Twiggy back, which was pretty much like a double amputee regaining his limbs, as well as getting super powers.
 Born Villain is the first time he's written an album while pretty much not deeply depressed and/or suicidal, which explains the experimental sound of it.

 Def Leppard's "White Lightning" is about guitarist Steve Clark's death from an overdose of booze and prescription drugs.